hughed2/MetaRepo2/README.md

 To run MetaRepo, a config file must be created and stored in the base MetaRepo/ directory.
 MetaRepo itself is a FastAPI app, and users may wish to view [the FastAPI documentation](https://fastapi.tiangolo.com) for more details on use.
 Alternatively, there are a couple easy ways to get started, depending on whether the user wishes to run MetaRepo directly on their machine, or use a docker container.

 ### Running MetaRepo Directly
 MetaRepo requires Python 3.9 at a minimum.
 If you don't already have it, install from [the Python release site](https://www.python.org/downloads).
 First, make sure you have all dependencies installed.
-Assuming you're in the MetaRepo/src directory, you can install dependencies with this command:
+Assuming you're in the MetaRepo directory, you can install dependencies with this command:

     pip install --no-cache-dir --upgrade -r requirements.txt Once you have your dependencies, you can start MetaRepo using uvicorn (automatically installed in the previous step):

-    uvicorn metarepo:app --port 8000
+    uvicorn src.metarepo:app --port 8000
 Uvicorn has many optional parameters, [so the documentation may be of use](https://www.uvicorn.org).
 The user may update the port number to fit their needs.

 ### Running MetaRepo Through Docker